goofy2k/ESP32_faust2api/README.md

    - FAIL: started to build again (why?, because of previous no-ccache?)
      - start over again and use no-cache also in the flash command: PS idf.py --no-ccache -p COM10 flash
    - SUCCES !
    - Make fimware recognizable to detect if indeed new firmware was flashed: with a version nr printed to the monitor, or better, a sound fingerprint
-     -
+     - changed duration of the tones
+    - SUCCES !!!!! new firmware runs OK
  - Debug until success  **NOT YET**

  #### Arduino code